Imadberkani/scorescanner/README.md

 ![Bar plot](https://github.com/Imadberkani/scorescanner/blob/master/scorescanner/_images/_bar_plot.png)

-The right axis represents the percentage, allowing us to visualize the evolution of each target modality across all bins.
+The right axis represents the percentage, allowing us to visualize the evolution of each `target modality` across all `bins`.

-We can also focus on the Weight of Evidence or the Jensen-Shannon metrics.
+We can also focus on the **Weight of Evidence** or the **Jensen-Shannon metrics**.

 ```python